 To sum up, the course aims to help you become a competent, professional and, above all, creative teacher, capable of developing the imaginations and abilities of the young people with whom you have the privilege of working.

-Religious Education trainee teachers are now eligible for the tax-free Bursaries of £9,000 for the 2019/20 academic year: click for further information
+Religious Education trainee teachers are now eligible for the tax-free Bursaries of £9,000: click for further information